 Here, <knowledge base> is the name of a file that contains the knowledge base, and <query> is a string1 that contains an isa-statement which is to be evaluated on the knowledge base.
 Each line in the knowledge base must also be an isa-statement.
 These statements are written as: concept1 isa concept2.
 Both concept1 and concept2 are concept terms in either one of the following forms:

-- atomic concepts are terms consisting of lower case letters, numbers, and hyphens, beginning with a lower case letter.
-Not allowed are the keywords isa, not, and and. - negated concepts are written as terms not concept, where concept is an atomic concept.
+- atomic concepts are terms consisting of letters, numbers, and hyphens.
+Not allowed are the keywords isa and not. - negated concepts are written as terms not concept, where concept is an atomic concept.